 How to Apply for a Position as a Federal Air Marshal

-The U.S. Federal Air Marshal program is on the expansion mode.
-If you are keen to be an air marshal and travelling is something which you can get used to then go ahead and apply online by filling the application form for the specific job on USAjobs.
+The U.S. Federal Air Marshal program is on expansion mode.
+If you are keen to be an air marshal and travelling is something which you can get used to, then apply online by filling the application form for the specific job on USAjobs.

 A special agent-in-charge interviews the candidates in the final round at a Federal Air Marshal Field office.
-The finally selected candidates are assigned to one of the twenty one field offices nationwide.
+The finally selected candidates are assigned to one of the twenty-one field offices nationwide.

 Additional Information Related to a Career as a Federal Air Marshal

 Aspiring Air marshals must possess good communication skills, leadership skills, and should have the ability to work independently.
 They must be accurate shooters.
 Candidates having experience in law enforcement or military may be given preference in the selection process.

 Federal Air Marshal draws a salary of $58,630 under the police and detectives category according to the United Stated Bureau of Labor Statics.
 Salaries may widely differ based on location, experience, and field specialization.
 Education and experience determines the starting salary.

 On promotion to higher levels, the salary increases.
 As stated by TSA, Federal air marshals drew an annual salary between $40,150 to $92,540 as of 2015.

 The threat of international terrorism will always be the prime concern.
 Therefore, recruitment for Federal Air Marshals is continual.
 Currently, 3,200 – 4,000 air marshals are working as a part of TSA.
 They are protecting U.S. citizens by travelling as passengers on both domestic and international flights to prevent highjacking of the planes by terrorists or criminals.

 The Federal Air Marshals not only fly as passengers on commercial aircraft, but are also employed by other departments as well.
 Some of these include: